troq/node-sql-fixtures/README.md

 # FORK NOTE
-This is the same as the sql-fixtures package except all record fields and the specId are included in the results.
+This is the same as the sql-fixtures package except it works automatically with json fields and all record fields and the specId are included in the results.
 The normal sql-fixtures package only includes the fields that were originally specified in the dataSpec and excludes the specId.

 # sql-fixtures